 If term life is an apartment you rent, permanent life insurance is the home you purchase and plan to keep for the rest of your life.
 Here are some similarities:

-- You own it for life, as long as you pay your premium
+- You own it for life, as long as you pay enough premium to keep your policy in force

 - You typically pay more for it